MRCIEU/CheckSumStats/README.md

 ![“qc\_report.png”](/man/figures/README-qc_report.png)

 # <a id="ara"></a>Example 2.
-Check the summary and metadata from a genome-wide association study of arachidonic acid.
+Check the results and metadata from a genome-wide association study of arachidonic acid.

-In this example we use the package to check the results and metadata from a genome-wide association study (GWAS) of arachidonic acid that has not gone through standad post-GWAS QC (e.g. with low quality or unreliable genetic variants excluded).
+In this example we use the package to check the results and metadata from a genome-wide association study (GWAS) of arachidonic acid that has not gone through standad post-GWAS quality control (e.g. with low quality or unreliable genetic variants excluded).

 ## 2.1.
 Extract and format the summary data for arachidonic acid